vdarkobar/Authelia/README.md

 ```
 ---

-Setup <a href="https://accounts.google.com/signin/v2/identifier?flowName">Gmail account</a> for Authentification Notifier service.
+Setup <a href="https://accounts.google.com/signin/v2/identifier?flowName">Gmail account</a> for *Authentification Notifier service*.
 Secure it with 2-Step Verification and then create <a href="https://myaccount.google.com/u/1/apppasswords">App-Password</a> for Authelia.

 #### *Decide what you will use for*:
 ```